 Q Who is responsible for training?
-Julia Hughes and Alison Samways will be the legal owners of the dogs and as a result, will be responsible for its training.
+Julia Hughes and Adrian Hunt will be the legal owners of the dogs and as a result, will be responsible for its training.
 Appropriate professional training will be obtained and the dog will work towards being trained as a school dog through with advice from the Pets As Therapy charity.
-Sherbet and Woody will also work towards their PAT assessment at 9 months old.